Developer-Autodesk/forge.learning/docs/viewer/net.md

 # Client-side files (.NET Framework)

-ASP.NET apps usually uses `.aspx` instead `.html`, but for this tutorial let's just use `.html` for simplicity.
+ASP.NET apps usually uses `.aspx` instead of `.html`, but for this tutorial let's just use `.html` for simplicity.

 Our .NET server is configured to serve files from root `/` folder.
 Let's organize like this: